Anurag-30/knowledge-base/05-PostgresSql/Querying Tables/Readme.md

 `SELECT * FROM person WHERE first_name ILIKE '%oe';` <br />

-This statement returns all the name
+This statement returns all the name that ends with oe.